Vought F4U Corsair

 The Vought F4U Corsair is an American fighter aircraft that saw service primarily in World War II and the Korean War.
 Designed and initially manufactured by Chance Vought, the Corsair was soon in great demand; additional production contracts were given to Goodyear, whose Corsairs were designated FG, and Brewster, designated F3A.

 The Corsair was designed and principally operated as a carrier-based aircraft, and entered service in large numbers with the U.S. Navy and Marines in World War II.
 It quickly became one of the most capable carrier-based fighter-bombers of the war.
-Some Japanese pilots regarded it as the most formidable American fighter and U.S. naval aviators achieved an 11:1 kill ratio.
+Some Japanese pilots regarded it as the most formidable American fighter, and U.S. naval aviators' claims suggested an 11:1 kill ratio.
 Early problems with carrier landings and logistics led to it being eclipsed as the dominant carrier-based fighter by the Grumman F6F Hellcat, powered by the same Double Wasp engine first flown on the Corsair's initial prototype in 1940.
 The Corsair's early deployment was to land-based squadrons of the U.S. Marine Corps and U.S. Navy.

 The Corsair served almost exclusively as a fighter-bomber throughout the Korean War and during the French colonial wars in Indochina and Algeria.
 In addition to its use by the U.S. and British, the Corsair was also used by the Royal New Zealand Air Force, French Naval Aviation, and other air forces until the 1960s.

-From the first prototype delivery to the U.S. Navy in 1940, to final delivery in 1953 to the French, 12,571 F4U Corsairs were manufactured in 16 separate models.
+From the prototype delivery to the U.S. Navy in 1940, to final delivery in 1953 to the French, 12,571 F4U Corsairs were manufactured in 16 separate models.
 Its 1942–1953 production run was the longest of any U.S. piston-engined fighter.

 Development

 In February 1938, the U.S. Navy Bureau of Aeronautics published two requests for proposal for twin-engined and single-engined fighters.
 For the single-engined fighter, the Navy requested the maximum obtainable speed, and a minimum stalling speed not higher than 70 mph.
 A range of 1000 mi was specified.
 The fighter had to carry four guns, or three with increased ammunition.
-Provision had to be made for antiaircraft bombs to be carried in the wing.
+Provision had to be made for anti-aircraft bombs to be carried in the wing.
 These small bombs would, according to thinking in the 1930s, be dropped on enemy aircraft formations.